501(c)(3) Nonprofit · Orange County, California

 Our Approach

-The wider world is finally catching up to what practitioners have known for years: real healing happens through the body, in community, and over time.
+The science is finally catching up to what practitioners have long known: lasting change happens through the nervous system, in connection, and over time.
+Neuroscience, the heart-brain connection, and epigenetics now explain why.
 Here's how we hold it.

-We work with the breath, the nervous system, and the body's own wisdom — not just the story the mind tells about what happened.
+We work with the nervous system, the heart-brain connection, and the body's own innate intelligence — engaging how safety and regulation actually take hold, not just the story the mind tells.

 Founder Story